spoike/pico8-workshop/3-smooth-runnings.md

 ![My sprite is out of control!](./assets/3-first-try.gif)

 It is a bit out of control, and this is because we don't slow down when we release the keys.
-Lets correct this by adding some breaks at the end of our `_UPDATE` function:
+Lets correct this by "applying some breaks" at the end of our `_UPDATE` function.
+Easiest is to reduce the `DX` and `DY` values for each frame with a factor:

 ```lua
  -- AT THE END OF _UPDATE FUNCTION